coranstow/kafka-data-collector/README.md

 As you can see above, empty strings can be represented using `@@EMPTY` macro and NULLs can be represented by `@@NULL` macro.

+NOTE: JSON fields are checked for TRUE equals, not string equality.
+The space and field orders does not matttttter.

 #### `io.confluent.ps.tools.checks.ISRSizeCheck`
 This task check if ISR size match expectation.
 Example